-Emissions Trading Systems (ETSs) are common instruments in the fight against global climate change to reduce greenhouse gas emissions.
-ETSs aim to create a scarcity price by limiting the quantity of greenhouse gas allowances, thereby generating a change in consumer behaviour, production, and investment decisions.
-This ultimately increases the attractiveness of low-emission products and services and drives innovation.
+Emissions Trading Systems (ETSs) are common instruments to reduce greenhouse gas (GHG) emissions in the fight against global climate change.
+ETSs aim to create a scarcity price by limiting the quantity of greenhouse gas allowances, thereby generating a change in consumption, production, and investment decisions.
+This price signal makes low-emission products and services more attractive and ultimately drives innovation.
 For an ETS to achieve emission reductions at the lowest possible price, a free market is required that provides uniform and undistorted price signals to all economic decision-makers and market participants.

 Experiences with existing ETSs show that confidence in the carbon market supports the efficiency of the instrument.
 The system must also be aligned with sectoral regulations in order to function optimally.
 How market-based carbon pricing mechanisms interact with energy markets is particularly relevant for the electricity sector, which accounts for a major share of global CO2 emissions, is covered by nearly all existing ETSs, and features complex market regulations.

 This project analysed the interdependencies between electricity market structures and regulations and carbon markets. adelphi, as project lead, worked together with Öko-Institut e.V. and Züricher Hochschule für Angewandte Wissenschaften (ZHAW) to develop a conceptual framework that identified drivers and barriers to allowance trade in primary and secondary markets (as pertaining to liquidity, price formation and price volatility), and to emissions abatement in the electricity sector (as pertaining to incentives for low-carbon production, investment and consumption).